Tom Collins: Early recipes

 (Use an extra large bar glass.)

 Three-quarters table-spoon of sugar;

 3 or 4 dashes of lime or lemon juice;

 3 or 4 pieces of broken ice;

 1 wine glass full of Old Tom gin;

 1 bottle of plain soda water;

 mix up well with a spoon, remove the ice, and serve.

 Attention must be paid not to let the foam of the soda water spread over the glass.

-In the 1884 book, The Modern Bartender’s Guide by O. H. Byron there is a drink called a "John Collins' Gin" where he calls simply for gin with no specifications of which gin, lemon juice, sugar, and filled with soda.
+In the 1884 book, The Modern Bartender’s Guide by O. H. Byron, there is a drink called a "John Collins' Gin" where he calls simply for gin with no specifications of which gin, lemon juice, sugar, and filled with soda.
 That book also has a "Tom Collins' Brandy", which consists of brandy, lemon juice, gum syrup and Maraschino liqueur, and filled with soda water built in the glass over ice.
-This book also lists a recipe for a, "Tom Collins Gin and Whiskey", with the only instructions of, "Are concocted in the same manner as a Brandy receipt, substituting their respective liquors".
+This book also lists a recipe for a "Tom Collins gin and whiskey", with the only instructions that it is "concocted in the same manner as a brandy receipt, substituting their respective liquors".

-In another 1884 book, Scientific Barkeeping by E.N.
-Cook & Co, you can also find a John Collins and a Tom Collins, with the John Collins calling for Holland Gin and the Tom Collins calling for Whiskey.
+Another 1884 book, Scientific Barkeeping by E.N.
+Cook & Co, also includes both a John Collins and a Tom Collins, the former calling for Holland gin and the latter for whiskey.
 There is a recipe for the Tom Collins in the 1887 posthumous edition of Jerry Thomas' Bar-Tender's Guide.
-Since New York based Thomas would have known about the widespread hoax and the contents of his 1876 published book were developed during or right after The Great Tom Collins hoax of 1874, it was believed by George Sinclair that the hoax event was the most plausible source of the name for the Tom Collins cocktail.
-Classified under the heading "Collins" with similarly named whisky and brandy drinks, Jerry Thomas' Tom Collins Gin instructed:
+Since New York based Thomas would have known about the widespread hoax and the contents of his 1876 book were developed during or right after The Great Tom Collins hoax of 1874, it was believed by George Sinclair that the hoax event was the most plausible source of the name for the Tom Collins cocktail.
+Classified under the heading "Collins" with similarly named whisky and brandy drinks, Jerry Thomas' Tom Collins gin instructed: